 According to the Vedic rituals, the priest solemnizes the marriage in the presence of Fire God or Agnidev.
 The bride and groom are asked to go around the pyre or the fire seven times.
 The uttariya worn by the groom and the end of the bride’s saree is tied in a knot which is known as gantchhora.
 These seven steps that they take are known as saat paak.

-The groom puts a vermillion mark or sindoor daan on the forehead of the bride and covers her head with a new saree provided by the groom’s family.
-This marks the end of the wedding rituals and the couple is declared husband and wife.
+The groom puts a vermillion mark or sindoor on the forehead of the bride and covers her head with a new saree provided by the groom’s family.
+This ritual is known as Sindoor Daan and it marks the end of the wedding rituals with the couple being pronounced husband and wife.

 It is time for the bride to leave her father’s home and move in with her in-laws.
 While she departs, she keeps throwing fistfuls of rice backward without turning back.
 This way, she tries to repay the debts of her father.

 The newly-wed couple then arrives at the groom’s house where the groom’s mother now welcomes them with aarti and tilak.
 Also, the impression of the bride’s foot is taken on a white cloth using red colour dye.
 This ritual is called bodhu boron or welcoming the bride into the groom’s family.

 On the first night that the bride spends at her in-law’s house, the couple is supposed to sleep in separate rooms.
 This is known as kalraatri.

 On the second day of the marriage, the bride cooks some dishes and serves it to her husband and other members of the family.
 This ceremony is called bou-bhaat.
 The husband also has to pledge to shoulder the responsibilities of the bride for the rest of his life by handing her a saree and a plate of food.
 This ceremony is known as bhaat kapor.

 That day in the evening, the groom’s family arranges a grand reception to honour the couple.
 Guests from both the families are invited to join the dinner and bless the couple.